moneroexamples/onion-monero-blockchain-explorer/README.md

 # enter the downloaded sourced code folder
 cd onion-monero-blockchain-explorer

+# checkout the aeon branch
+git checkout origin/aeon

 # make a build folder and enter it
 mkdir build && cd build

 # create the makefile
 cmake ..

-# altearnatively can use: cmake -DMONERO_DIR=/path/to/monero_folder ..
+# altearnatively can use: cmake -DAEON_DIR=/path/to/aeon_folder ..
-# if monero is not in ~/monero
+# if monero is not in ~/aeon
 #
 # also can build with ASAN (sanitizers), for example
 # cmake -DSANITIZE_ADDRESS=On ..